cni-genie/CNI-Genie/docs/smart-cni-genie/README.md

+## You can find here our [features covered in each CNI-Genie version](../FutureEnhancements.md)

+# Feature 3: CNI-Genie "Smart CNI Plugin Selection"

 # Use Case

 * Upon creating a pod, the user can manually select the logical network, or multiple logical networks, that the pod should be added to